hazelcast/hazelcast/hazelcast-documentation/src/List.md

 Hazelcast List is very similar to Hazelcast Set but it allows duplicate elements.

-* Hazelcast List allows duplicate elements.
-* Hazelcast List preserves the order of elements.
+* Besides allowing duplicate elements, Hazelcast List preserves the order of elements.
 * Hazelcast List is non-partitioned data structure where values and each backup is represented by its own single partition.
-* Hazelcast List can not scale beyond the capacity of a single machine.
+* Hazelcast List cannot be scaled beyond the capacity of a single machine.

 ### Sample Code